titon/framework/docs/en/packages/console/input.md

 #### Mode ####

-The `mode` of a parameter applies to all types: flags, options, and arguments.
-The mode determines if user input is required for the paramter.
+The `mode` determines if user input is required for the paramter.
 If no input is given and the mode is set to be required, then an exception will be thrown.

 The `mode` is set at construction or through a `setter` method.
 By default, all parameters are set to optional.